The first time someone poured the same wine into two different glasses, I thought it was a trick.

 | Dessert wine | Small glass (4–6 oz) | Concentrated flavors need less volume |

 When in doubt, use the universal glass.
-It’s never wrong, even if it’s not optimal.
+It is never wrong.

 The details that matter (and the ones that don’t)